Wilbert Coffin was executed in 1956 for a crime he didn't commit.

 Reach out to journalists, podcasters, and media outlets.
 Stories like Wilbert's resonate with the public and can generate the attention needed to prioritize his case with the commission.

 Write to your Members of Parliament, Senators, and provincial representatives.
-Tell them about Wilbert Coffin's case and ask them to support a review by the Independent Commission for the Review of Wrongful Convictions.
+Tell them about Wilbert Coffin's case and ask them to support the implementation of the Miscarriage of Justice Review Commission and to prioritize Wilbert's case when it opens.

 Find Your MPLegal representation and case preparation require resources.
 Your donation will help cover legal fees, research costs, and the preparation of materials for submission to the commission.

-Donate to Legal FundAdd your name to our petition demanding that the Independent Commission review Wilbert Coffin's case as a priority.
+Donate to Legal FundAdd your name to our petition demanding that Wilbert Coffin's case be reviewed as a priority when the Miscarriage of Justice Review Commission is implemented.
 Every signature strengthens our case.

 Join our email list to receive updates on the case, campaign progress, and ways to get involved as we move forward.